-Traditional struklji is usually prepared with different ingredients not as common to the Balkans region such as apple, tarragon, various nuts, and cottage cheese.
+Traditional struklji is usually prepared with different ingredients not as common to the Balkans region, such as apple, tarragon, nuts, and cottage cheese.

-Struklji can either be roasted and flaky like strudel or boiled, so it is very versatile in the way it is served.
+Struklji can either be roasted and flaky like strudel or boiled, so it is very versatile in how it is served.

-Depending on what it is filled with, it can either be served to compliment the main course or as a dessert.
-They can either be salty or sweet, and it seems every year a new flavor of struklji is being favored by the general public, such as mixed fruits and chocolates.
+It can be served to complement the main course or dessert, depending on what it is filled with.
 However, the staple flavors are consistent throughout.
+They can either be salty or sweet, and it seems every year, a new flavor of struklji is being favored by the general public, such as mixed fruits and chocolates.

 Mekitsa is most commonly found in Bulgaria at the breakfast table.
 The best mekitsas are always handmade and not store-bought.
 You can try some of the best mekitsa on offer on almost any food tour you take in Sofia.

-It is a sweet tasty treat to wake up to made of puffy dough like donuts but with a sort of crunchy texture.
-The main base ingredient, believe it or not, is yogurt and usually coated in honey, chocolate spread, or fruity jam.
+It is a sweet tasty treat to wake up to, made of puffy dough like donuts but with a sort of crunchy texture.
+Believe it or not, the main base ingredient is yogurt, usually coated in honey, chocolate spread, or fruity jam.

 There is also a version of just powdered sugar and almost any other topping you can come up with; however, these are the main ones.

-Though it is mainly consumed for breakfast, you can always find a mekitsa on the streets of Bulgaria, and you usually don’t have to look for too long.
+Though it is mainly consumed for breakfast, you can always find a mekitsa on Bulgaria’s streets, and you usually don’t have to look for too long.
 You must try this delicacy on your vacation to Bulgaria!

-Burek is not only common in the Balkans, but in versions of it can be found in many places all over Northern Africa and even in the Middle East.
+Burek is not only an everyday staple in Balkan cuisine; versions of it can be found in many places all over Northern Africa and even in the Middle East.
 It can be baked at home or found at any bakery or quick food shop.

 It is a versatile food on any menu because it can be prepared differently for different meals of the day.
 Generally, for breakfast, Bureks can be prepared sweet with jams.
-In the afternoon and evenings, the jam can be replaced with meats, cheeses, potatoes, and much more, usually to compliment some sort of yogurt-y dish.
+The jam can be replaced in the afternoon and evenings with meats, cheeses, potatoes, and much more to compliment some yogurt-y dish.

 Though it may look different in other places of the world, the ingredients remain similar, and its flaky, doughy texture is usually commonplace.
-The bureks in the Balkans are normally rounded and look like a bunch of layers of pie compacted into small bite-size pastries.
+These popular Balkan snacks are typically rounded and look like a bunch of layers of pie compacted into small bite-size pastries.

-It has the texture of a thick cream but very mild in taste.
-We love kajmak on almost any dish in the Balkans, or at least to compliment.
+We love kajmak on almost any dish in the Balkans, or at least to complement.
 And locals would agree with us.
-That is very obvious by the amount you will be served this side staple.
+That is very obvious by how much you will serve this side staple.
+It has the texture of thick cream but is very mild in taste.

-If you haven’t eaten kajmak over the course of your Balkans road trip, you probably haven’t eaten local enough during your stay and should consider returning for a more fulfilling culinary experience.
+If you haven’t eaten kajmak throughout your Balkans road trip, you probably haven’t eaten locally enough during your stay.
+You should consider returning for a more fulfilling Balkan cooking experience.

-It is served on a scorching hot iron plate in the center of the table where you can hear the meats and other various ingredients still sizzling away.
-Though this tends to be a meat-eaters dish, there are also vegetarian forms of Sach with loads of peppers, tomatoes, potatoes, and onions — a little something for everybody’s pallet.
+It is served on a scorching hot iron plate in the center of the table, where you can hear the meats and other various ingredients still sizzling away.
+Though this tends to be a meat-eater dish, there are also vegetarian forms of Sach with loads of peppers, tomatoes, potatoes, and onions… a little Balkan taste and flavor for everybody’s pallet.